OmarChaalan/terraform-learning/built-in-functions/notes.md

 exit

 ## My Mistakes / Things to Remember
-- Functions are NOT variables — a variable holds a value I provide, a function transforms/computes a value
 - for_each creates a MAP of resources, not a single resource — to read outputs from it I need a for expression:
   [for key, val in aws_s3_bucket.purpose_buckets : val.id]